Summer Horseback Riding Camps

 Q: What happens at camp?

-A: Each day of camp includes on traditional riding lesson, and most days include a second ride (mounted games, bareback riding or a trail ride).
+A: Each day of camp includes one traditional riding lesson, and some days include a second ride (mounted games, bareback riding or a trail ride).
 Each week of camp is a little different, depending on what the children are most interested in.
 Campers also learn to groom, tack and bathe the horses.
 They are also taught anatomical parts of the horse, horse colors and markings, and participate in other fun activities.

 Q: What is the camper to counselor ratio?